 So here’s our invitation to all women: bring a daughter, mother, or a best friend, or just bring yourself.
 Join us on the river and discover just how joyful, revitalizing, and empowering women’s river rafting trips can be!

 Let your creative juices flow in an environment that’s both supportive and spectacular!
 The San Juan River will carry you through the dramatic geology of Utah’s Four Corners area.
-Suze Woolf will teach you how to translate what you see into painted imagery.
-And proceeds will go toward supporting the work of the Great Old Broads for Wilderness, an advocacy group working to protect wilderness.
+Our facilitator will teach you how to translate what you see into painted imagery.

 Experience the magical landscape of Dinosaur National Monument in the company of women.
 See the thousand-foot red walls of Lodore through a variety of perspectives as yoga teacher Katie Woods leads you through sun salutations and gentle flows geared toward the interests and abilities of each woman in the group.

 Don’t worry: if you’re into yoga but don’t want your non-female partner or friends to miss out on a great time, we’re also offering non-gender-specific yoga trips, including: Wild Yoga in Desolation Canyon with Rebecca Wildbear, 6 days in Cataract Canyon with yoga instructor Jennifer Gilmore (plus SUPs and stargazing!), and an autumn biking and yoga trip on the White Rim Trail.